 An explicit legislative assessment to the effect that the owner of a property located far away from an emitter cannot have any claims under private law to protective measures or compensation, provided that the emitter only complies with the emission limits and permits under public law applicable to it locally or that its emissions are customary in the locality, cannot be established.
-It would also be incompatible with Sections 903, 985 and 1004 of the German Civil Code and the protection of property guaranteed by fundamental rights.
+It would also be incompatible with §§ 903, 985 and 1004 of the German Civil Code and the protection of property guaranteed by fundamental rights.
 For the affected property owner, it makes no difference whether a significant impairment of his property is due to emissions from the neighborhood or from a distance (Frank, ZUR 2013, 28, 31; Frank, NJOZ 2010, 2296, 2299 f.).
-As a result, it is also not comprehensible why the affected owner of a property that is not located in the vicinity of the emitting property - such as the plaintiff's property due to the permitted remote emissions without being able to claim compensation for this like the neighbor.
+As a result, it is also not comprehensible why the affected owner of a property that is not located in the vicinity of the emitting property - such as the plaintiff's property here - should have to accept damage and even the complete destruction of his property due to the permitted remote emissions without being able to claim compensation for this like the neighbor.